mesumbinshaukat/Private-Search-Engine/README.md

 4. **Sports** - All sports news, events, and analysis
 5. **Politics** - Political news, policy, elections, government

-Each category must maintain a minimum of 1000 valid, live records per day.
+Each category must maintain a minimum record count (default: 5).
 If this threshold cannot be met, the system logs failure and does not upload incomplete data.

 ## Security Posture